nmlau/octopress/source/_posts/2015-04-23-backpacking-hong-kong.markdown

 There were some exhilarating rides
 {% img /images/hong_kong/ocean_park/ocean_park_rides.jpg 'ocean_park_rides.jpg' %}

+<h3> Amber's Family </h3>

+Met up with some of Ambers relatives
+{% img /images/hong_kong/amber_family/amber_family_group.jpg 'amber_family_group.jpg' %}

+They took us to hotpot at the 'Very Good Restuarant'
+{% img /images/hong_kong/amber_family/hotpot_family.jpg 'hotpot_family.jpg' %}

+Had some incredible abalone
+{% img /images/hong_kong/amber_family/hotpot_abalone.jpg 'hotpot_abalone.jpg' %}

+The next day they took us to the beach, which happened to be next to a dogpark
+{% img /images/hong_kong/amber_family/beach_dogpark.jpg 'beach_dogpark.jpg' %}

+We messed around with this crab for awhile
+{% img /images/hong_kong/amber_family/crab.jpg 'crab.jpg' %}

+Then to the peak, a shopping mall where you can look out over all of Hong Kong.
+Unfortunately it was cloudy...
+{% img /images/hong_kong/amber_family/the_peak.jpg 'the_peak.jpg' %}

 <h3> Tsim Sha Tsui (TST) </h3>

 Hong Kongs Walk of Stars